 Information within the original listing is automatically transferred to the promoted listing.
 Make sure that items are listed in the right category, the main photo is high quality and the title contains suitable keywords.
 Details within a Promoted Listing cannot be changed without editing the original listing.

 Success is not certain

-Keep in mind that listings that are promoted using this feature are not guaranteed to appear on eBay.
+Keep in mind that listings promoted using this feature are not guaranteed to appear on eBay.
 The level of competition and ad rate selected are important factors to take into consideration.
 Some categories will have more competition and are therefore likely to have a higher ad rate.